-COMPOSISTION OF THE POST GRAD DIPLOMA PROGRAMME
+COMPOSITION OF THE POSTGRADUATE DIPLOMA PROGRAMME

 The programme will be presented formally during the scheduled contact sessions at Stellenbosch University on a modular basis with assignments completed during the interim periods between blocks.
 All eight (8) modules need to be completed within one (1) year and is equivalent to an honours-level programme.
-You only have to be in Stellenbosch during the contact sessions.
+You only must be in Stellenbosch during the contact sessions.
 Please note that attendance of these sessions is compulsory

-A set of eight (8) core modules (8x1 week sessions) distributed over one year will be taught by leading experts in their fields.
+• A set of eight (8) core modules (8x1 week sessions) distributed over one year will be taught by leading experts in their fields.
 A teaching methodology that combines formal teaching, case studies, facilitated discussion learning and self-managed learning in a way that allows each participant to shape their own study focus.